Why you should apply

 Over the next three years, Bishop’s Council has made available £200k per annum to assist with the provision of essential infrastructure required for churches to enable their mission.
 Those parishes currently without these facilities in a usable state can apply for a grant that could make a real difference in supporting their mission and vision for their community.

 You do not need to apply separately for this funding – if your project meets the criteria, the Review Panel will automatically take this into consideration whilst reviewing your application.

-Further information about the types of infrastructure covered and how to apply can be found in Guidelines for Applicants, available to download from section 4 of this page.
+Further information about the types of infrastructure covered and how to apply can be found in Guidelines for Applicants, available to download on our How to apply page.

-You can find guidance to help you develop your Statement of Need on the Church Buildings Team web page.
+You can find guidance to help you develop your Statement of Need on the Church Buildings page.